n1k1t/unit-generator/README.md

 ## How it works?

 It automatically prompts with AI models to generate new (or fix falling) unit tests.
-For more effience it uses actual cobertura coverage
+For more efficiency it uses actual cobertura coverage

 ## First steps